sourav-bk/Golang/Goroutines&Channel.md

    In the Go programming language, WaitGroup, Mutex, and Once are essential tools in the sync package used for managing concurrent code.
    - WaitGroup: Waits for the collection of goroutines to finish executing.
-   - Mutex: Locks shared data to prevent race-conditions when multiple goroutines read/write simultaneously.
+   - Mutex: Locks shared data to prevent race-conditions.
+When, multiple goroutines read/write simultaneously.
    - Once: Guarantees a block of code runs exactly once (like for lazy initialization or singletons)

 </details>